 No matter the offense, a DWI conviction will stay on your permanent records for life.
 This is why it’s important to obtain experienced legal counsel.
 With a proper defense on your side, The Benken Law Firm can defend you from a life-altering conviction.

 DWI Defense Attorney in Houston, TX

 If you were recently arrested for a DWI offense, you will need the guidance of an experienced and effective attorney.
-Brian Benken is a trusted criminal defense attorney with over 30 years of experience who will help you navigate criminal court.
+Brian Benken is a veteran criminal defense attorney with over 30 years of experience who will help you navigate criminal court.
 He is prepared to defend you.

 State law defines DWI as a person who operates a motor vehicle in a public place while intoxicated.
 You can be in a car, boat, aircraft or operating an amusement ride and still be charged with a DWI if you are caught operating any of the mentioned motor vehicles while intoxicated.

 DWI isn’t just related to driving under the influence.
 There are numerous other offenses the Texas Penal Code considered to be DWI related offenses, and The Benken Law Firm defends all of them.
 Some of the DWI offenses under Texas law include: